Family detentions? Why Biden is tacking right on immigration.

 The news about a potential revival of the family detention policy may serve as a preemptive deterrent for migrants considering coming to the border following the end of Title 42 on May 11, say experts.

 And while some argue the Biden administration should already have laid out a post-Title 42 plan, there are still measures the administration could take over the next two months.
-Mr. Jones, for example, suggests increasing the number of shelters at the border and connecting local governments with nongovernmental organizations that can provide assistance.
+Dr. Jones, for example, suggests increasing the number of shelters at the border and connecting local governments with nongovernmental organizations that can provide assistance.

 Others say Congress should take this moment as further evidence that the nation’s immigration system – which hasn’t seen comprehensive policy reform in more than two decades – is broken and needs to be urgently addressed.

 “Congress can make laws that are long-standing, versus what happens when the administration switches and the whole policy switches.
-It’s terrible for immigrants; it’s terrible for the American people,” says Ms. Watson.
+It’s terrible for immigrants; it’s terrible for the American people,” says Dr. Watson.
 “If you just give people hope that there is a pathway ... people might not just show up at the border, because there is a better way.”

 Still, she and others agree that any real systemic reform seems highly unlikely anytime soon, given how divisive the politics of immigration have become – and the reality of an election cycle that’s already ramping up.
-While there may be some small measures with bipartisan support that Congress could agree on, “I don’t think there is hope for comprehensive reform in the immediate future,” says Ms. Watson.
+While there may be some small measures with bipartisan support that Congress could agree on, “I don’t think there is hope for comprehensive reform in the immediate future,” says Dr. Watson.